MichaCo/DnsClient.NET/README.md

 ## Usage examples:
 ### Simple usage
-The following example instantiates a new `LookupClient` using your network adapters to determine available DNS servers.
+The following example instantiates a new `LookupClient` without specifying a DNS endpoint.
+DnsClient.NET will query the system's network adapters to determine available DNS servers.

 ``` csharp